AdobeDocs/commerce-admin.en/help/page-builder/tabs.md

 1. Hover over the tabs container to display the toolbox and choose the _Add_ (![Add icon](./assets/pb-icon-add.png)) icon.

-1. Click in the **Tab 2** label to display the cursor and enter you own label for the tab.
+1. Click in the **[!UICONTROL Tab 2]** label to display the cursor and enter you own label for the tab.

 1. Click the second tab again on the stage and choose the _Duplicate_ (![Duplicate icon](./assets/pb-icon-duplicate.png)) icon.

-1. Click in the YourName **Copy** label to display the cursor and enter you own label for the third tab.
+1. Click in the YourName **[!UICONTROL Copy]** label to display the cursor and enter you own label for the third tab.

 ![Matching set of tabs with toolbox](./assets/pb-layout-tabs3-toolbox-main.png)<!-- zoom -->